 Applying for the CPTC

-Once you have your certification, you can apply for the tax credit.
-Submit Form T1131 (Canadian Film or Video Production Tax Credit) along with your T2 (Corporation Income Tax Return).
-If you file a paper return, you can mail everything together to the address on your T2.
-If you submit your tax return electronically, you should mail a copy of your certificate to the Film Services Unit.
-There are five different FSUs, and you need to use the one assigned to your area.
-If you are claiming the CPTC for multiple productions, you need to file a separate Form T1131 for each production.
+Once you have the client’s CAVCO certification, you can claim the tax credit.
+To do so, simply complete and submit Form T1131, Canadian Film or Video Production Tax Credit, along with a copy of the certification, when you submit the company’s T2 Corporation Income Tax Return.
+If you file the T2 on paper, you can mail everything to the address on the T2.
+If you file the T2 online, though, you should mail a copy of your certificate to the Film Services Unit for the client’s area.
+Keep in mind, if you claim the CPTC for multiple productions from a single client, you need to file a separate Form T1131 for each production.

-The Film or Video Production Services Tax Credit
+How Does the Film or Video Production Services Tax Credit Affect the CPTC?